 - Avoid chemicals.
 Chemical straighteners and relaxers penetrate the hair strands and change their structure, causing hair to stretch, lose shape, and become damaged.

 - Use the right products, as they help repair that damage.
-Look for products that cater to the needs of your specific hair type.
+Look for hair maintenance products that cater to the needs of your specific hair type.
 Find shampoos and conditioners specific to your curly hair.
 Use serums, creams, and oils that reduce frizz and dryness and enhance curl-definition.

 - Use conditioners and leave-in products as they moisturize hair.